mushcatshiro/CS-basics/Software Engineering/aws/database.md

 Creates a new one from the existing one for testing/development purposes.
 Uses a copy on write protocol which results in no copy until updates are made to the new database cluster.
 Storage is only then allocated and data is copied.
 This allows clonning to be fast and cost effective.
+It is also faster than restoring a snapshot.

 #### Backup For RDS And Aurora